kozah04/CNN-Bidirectional-LSTM/README.md

 ### **Datasets**:
 1. **[GazeCapture](https://gazecapture.csail.mit.edu/)**
    - **Description**: A large-scale dataset for gaze tracking, collected from real-world environments.
+Registration is needed to access this and doesn't accept freemail accounts.
    - **How it Helps**: Enables training of models to detect gaze direction and identify if students are looking away from the screen.
    - **Limitations**: May require additional preprocessing and fine-tuning for exam-specific scenarios.